HATEOAS and Hypermedia-Driven Development

 POST /payments → Follows 'payment' link to process transaction

-• Simple CRUD APIs without complex workflows don't benefit from the complexity
+• Simple CRUD APIs without evolving workflows gain little from hypermedia overhead

-• Performance-critical systems where parsing links adds unacceptable overhead
+• Performance-critical systems where link parsing adds unacceptable latency

-• Client applications needing full control over URL structure
+• Tightly-coupled clients requiring full control over URL structure and caching strategies